 Elections and the markets: 4 lessons from the past

-As the political parties gear up for their presidential nominating conventions this summer, the drumbeat of the election will grow louder.
-Given the country’s highly polarized political environment and the candidates’ disparate policy principles, many investors may wonder whether the election’s outcome will affect financial markets — and whether they should alter their investment strategy accordingly.
+The U.S. political landscape has taken several twists this summer, which likely won’t be the last before the November election.
+Given the country’s highly polarized political environment and the disparate policy principles, many investors may wonder whether the election’s outcome will affect financial markets — and whether they should alter their investment strategy accordingly.

 The good news is that while this election may feel different — they all do at some point — it’s hard to find evidence that politics is a long-term determinant of market performance.
-This has held true over the long-term and past eight years.
+This has held true over the long term as well as over past eight years.

 Here are four lessons we can draw from history: